nuveo/cv-test/SMSSpamDetection/README.md

 The SMS Ham-Spam test is described in `SMSSpamDetection.ipynb` file.
 All dataset modifications and ideas over the NLP tasks are described there.
 If you want to test this approach, you only need to:

 - Download the provided [dataset](https://drive.google.com/file/d/1LhH_5ULfyrobD60SZqIfoI56eV3HuDNI/view) from NUVEO.
-You can change the path for both train/test set inside the notebook.
+- Change both train/test path inside the notebook.
 - install the libraries by doing `pip install -r requirements.txt`